-The results of the preliminary site search are shown in Figure 3-12 and Table 3-5.
+The results of the preliminary site search are shown in Figure 3-13+2 and Table 3-5.
 For Templeton Substation, the parcel immediately adjacent (east) of the existing substation, within which the Applicants proposed Alternative SE-1: Templeton Substation Expansion, was considered for siting a BESS facility.
 For Atascadero Substation, where storage may be needed under Alternative BS-2, aerial imagery indicates that space is available on the PG&E parcel where the existing substation is located.
+Storage also may be needed at San Miguel Substation under Alternative BS-2 and aerial imagery indicates that space is available at this location.
 The sites identified in the search are also potentially suitable for BESSs to address both the transmission and distribution objectives of the Proposed Project (i.e., Alternative BS-1 and BS-2).